 This article has been made using patched OmegaT, which you can download here, including the plgugin.
 Currently, standard OmegaT is not compatible with this plugin.
 You can do the same using DGT-OmegaT, which also includes plugin for Cyclotis.

 This article is about translation memory sharing.
-For project memory sharing look at this article instead.
+Cyclotis can also be used as project memory sharing, for which there is this other tutorial instead.

 In this mode the translators are basically sharing a translation memory (like a TMX, except that it is outside each translator’s PC and can be in Read/Write mode).

-But what happens if there is a 100% match in TeamBase?
+But what happens if there is a 100% match in the memory?

 The result is the same: a score of 100% is displayed, but that's all – translation memories, such as TMX files or TeamBase in Memory Mode, are only given as information, they are not part of the project memory.
 That is the difference in Project Mode: a segment translated by one translator is equivalent to a segment translated by another translator.

 However, it may happen that, when a translator opens a segment, OmegaT automatically inserts something in it.
 In this case it means that the "Insert the best fuzzy match" is activated in the Editor behaviour menu.
-This feature has nothing to do with TeamBase: whether the translator is in Project Mode, Memory Mode or not at all connected to TeamBase, (s)he may see the same behaviour if the segment comes from a TMX or even from a similar segment present in the document being translated.
+So yes, there can be an automatic insertion, but if there is, it would be due to configuration of OmegaT, not of Cyclotis itself.

 But what happens now if Translator 1 validates this segment?